tomycostantino/omarchpods/README.md

 # Omarchpods

+It's early in development, so there may be some bugs, feel free to report them by creating an issue.
+Ideas are also welcome.

+## Preview
 ![Omarchpods](web/assets/omarchpods.png)

 > **Note:** This project is new and has only been tested with the my AirPods.
 While the supported devices list below is inherited from MagicPodsCore, not all devices have been verified to work with this fork.
 PRs for testing and fixing specific devices are welcome!